 Collection Development Policy

-The primary responsibility of the Dickinson Memorial Library is to serve the people of Northfield by providing a broad choice of materials to meet their informational, educational, cultural and recreational needs.
-The Library maintains print and non-print collections for adults, young adults, and children.
+The primary responsibility of the Dickinson Memorial Library is to serve the people of Northfield by providing a broad choice of materials to meet their informational, educational, cultural, and recreational needs.
+The Library maintains print and non-print physical collections and electronic collections for adults, young adults, and children.
 The Dickinson Memorial Library subscribes to the principles of intellectual freedom, which allow for every individual to both seek and receive information from all points of view without restriction.
 The Library also subscribes to the American Library Association’s Library Bill of Rights.

 Responsibility for Collection Development

-The Library Board of Trustees is responsible for establishing the collection development policy.
-The Library Director is responsible for the allocation of the materials budget, the selection of materials and the ongoing maintenance of the collection.
+The Board of Library Trustees is responsible for establishing the collection development policy.
+The Library Director is responsible for implementing the policy, the allocation of the materials budget, the selection of materials, and the ongoing maintenance of the collection.

-Collection development decisions are made using staff judgment and expertise, evaluating reviews in professional journals and using other available library selection tools.
+Collection development decisions are made using staff expertise and judgment, evaluating reviews in professional journals, and using other available library selection tools.
 The library is committed to providing a wide range of material that reflects the diverse needs and interests of our community.
 Factors used in making decisions include, but are not limited to:

 Maintaining the Collection

 In order to maintain a collection that is current, reliable, in good condition, well used, and which relates to the needs and interests of the community, materials will be withdrawn on a systematic and continuing basis.
 The decision to withdraw an item from the collection is based on accepted professional practice and judgment of the Library Director within the framework of this policy.
 Factors used in making decisions include, but are not limited to: